-We appreciate that you may feel anxious or nervous about talk to a legal advisor, particularly if this is the first time you have done so.
+We appreciate that you may feel anxious or nervous to talk to a legal advisor, particularly if this is the first time you have done so.

-Our team are committed to making you feel comfortable and will pay attention to what you have to tell us.
+Our team is committed to making you feel comfortable and will pay attention to what you have to tell us.

 Please read the steps below on how you can make an appointment with Flag DV and what to expect.

 Any person over the age of 18 who is currently or has experienced domestic abuse or violence regardless of financial status, gender, ethnicity, sexual orientation or race.